Electro-Jam-Instruments/lexical/packages/lexical-accessibility/INTEGRATORS_GUIDE.md

 ## Background Editor Operations

-When you have multiple editors in your application and need to programmatically insert content into a non-focused/hidden editor, use the `preserveSelection` option to prevent focus from shifting.
+When you have multiple editors in your application and need to programmatically insert content into a non-focused/hidden editor, this fork includes fixes to prevent focus stealing.

-### The Problem
+### The Problem (Solved Automatically)

-Normally, when you insert markdown content using `$insertMarkdownAtSelection`, the function moves the cursor to the end of the document.
-This cursor movement can:
-1. Trigger focus events that shift focus to the hidden editor
-2. Cause screen readers to announce the new cursor position
+In standard Lexical, when you call `editor.update()` on ANY editor, the DOM reconciler touches `window.getSelection()` - a GLOBAL browser API shared by ALL editors on the page.
+This meant:

-3. Disrupt the user's workflow in the currently focused editor
+1. Editing a hidden editor corrupted the cursor in the visible editor
+2. The visible editor's cursor would jump to unexpected positions
+3. Screen readers would announce confusing selection changes

-### The Solution
+### The Solution (Automatic)

-Use the `preserveSelection: true` option to skip cursor restoration:
+As of v0.38.2-a11y.19, this is **automatically fixed** in the core Lexical reconciler.
+When `editor.update()` runs, the DOM selection update is SKIPPED for editors that don't have focus.
+This means:

+- Content is inserted correctly into the background editor
+- The Lexical model state is updated (selection at end of content)
+- BUT the browser's DOM selection is NOT touched
+- The visible editor's cursor stays exactly where it was

+**No code changes required** - this fix works automatically for all `editor.update()` calls.

+### Cursor Position When Focus Returns

+When the user focuses the background editor, the cursor will be at the **end of the inserted content** (because that's what Lexical's internal selection state says).

+If you want the cursor to return to its **original position** (before insertion), use `restoreSelectionOnFocus`:

 ```tsx
 import {